 Pin and pull concepts have become increasingly popular in the last 5 years.

-The pin and pull system look similar to the outside zone play, as it still has some of the same characteristics, such as arc releasing and reach blocking.
+The pin and pull system looks similar to the outside zone play, as it still has some of the same characteristics, such as arc releasing and reach blocking.

-Please view our complete guide of spread offensive run plays here
+Please view our complete guide on spread offensive run plays here to learn more.

 To fully understand the Pin and Pull blocking scheme, the first rule of thumb is to understand the difference between “covered” and “uncovered.”